makdoudN/makdoudN.github.io/content/posts/bayesian-ordinal-regression.md

 3. **Capturing Heterogeneity**.
 Ordinal regression allows for modeling heterogeneity between groups or categories.
 For instance, different population segments may perceive the distance between "good" and "excellent" differently, and this variability can be accounted for in the model.
 4. **Better Interpretability**: Since the model respects the ordinal nature of the data, the results are more interpretable and meaningful when analyzing ordinal outcomes, compared to treating them as continuous or nominal categories.

-## A Start with Binary Classification
+How to derive from first principles a Bayesian Ordinal Regression?

 ---
+### A detour with Binary Classification

 Let's start by assuming we want to predict the binary variable $y$ from a number $N$ features $X \in \mathbb{R}^N$.
 A common approach in statistic is to use an inverse link function $f$ to (un)surprinsingly links the feature $X$ to the $y$.